 7. Do not assume that everything you told your first interviewer has been passed on to the next interviewer.
 Be prepared to give a repeat performance.

 9. Based on the information gained in the first meeting, you will probably have some idea of how you would tackle the challenges in the role.
 In most cases, it is worthwhile clarifying your understanding around these challenges, before giving an overview of your first 100 day plan.
-It does not need to be too detailed (unless asked for it), however they need to know that you have thought it through and that indeed you have a plan…!
+This 100 day plan does not need to be too detailed (unless asked for it), however they need to know that you have thought it through and that indeed you have a plan…!

 10. Always, always, clarify at the end of the meeting what the process will be from here on (another two meetings?
 Who will make the final decision?) and to what timescales they are working.
 You need to manage your own expectations here and if possible, create a bit of urgency.